Velella

-Like other Cnidaria, Velella velella are carnivorous.
-They catch their prey, generally plankton, by means of tentacles that hang down in the water and bear cnidocysts (also called nematocysts).
+Like other cnidarians, V. velella are carnivorous.
+They catch their prey, generally plankton, by means of tentacles that hang down in the water and bear nematocysts (also called cnidocysts).
 The toxins in their nematocysts are effective against their prey.
 While cnidarians all possess nematocysts, in some species the nematocysts and toxins therein are more powerful than other species.
 V. velellas nematocysts are relatively benign to humans, although each person may respond differently to contact with the nematocyst toxin.
 It is wise to avoid touching one's face or eyes after handling V. velella, and itching may develop on parts of the skin that have been exposed to V. velella nematocysts.

 Distribution and habitat

-Velella velella lives in warm and temperate waters in all the world's oceans.
+V. velella lives in warm and temperate waters in all the world's oceans.
 They live at the water/air interface, with the float above the water, and polyps hanging down about a centimetre below.
 Organisms that live partly in and partly out of the water like this are known as neuston.
 Offshore boaters sometimes encounter thousands of V. velella on the water surface.